GitHub Integration

 One-click setup

-If you need to connect additional GitHub organisations or reinstall the integration later, you can do so from the Integrations page in the dashboard with a single click.
+If you need to connect additional GitHub organizations or reinstall the integration later, you can do so from the Integrations page in the dashboard with a single click.

 Permissions